It4innovations/Intel-SDE-FLOPS/README.md

 * Compute FLOPs from either closed or known source application
 * FLOPs are counted for either the entire application or sections -- only the latter requires an annotation of sources
 * Support of all Intel Architecture SIMD extensions (SSE2-4.2, AVX, AVX2 and all flavors of AVX512)
+* Support of future (unreleased) Intel Architectures
+* Emulation of modern architectures on older systems -- e.g. run AVX512 Skylake applications on a Haswell system
 * Support for FMA instruction set extensions (counted as two operations)
 * Separation of single and double precision FLOPs
 * Listing FLOPs by threads